nebraska-silicon-lab/thermal-box/README.md

           - Click Open.
           - Set Voltage and Current using the V and I sets to the right of the V/I controls for PS1.
                     - Input desired values in volts and ohms respectively.
+                              - Starting values for Power Supply 1: 0.4 A @ 44 V
                     - Click Set V/I Limit
                     - Click Enable Output to turn on PS2.